-‘Little People Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage
+‘Little People, Big World’ Star Audrey Roloff Admits To Losing ‘Purity’ Before Marriage

 I broke down last night????
 The last few days I’ve been climbing into Ember’s crib with her while she’s sleeping just to get a little extra cuddle time in.
 I lingered a little longer through our daily routines – trying to be more present, thankful, and in awe.
 Staying up even later and waking up earlier to tackle my “to-do’s” so I could blow more bubbles, take more bike rides, draw more sidewalk chalk, and read more books – desperate to cherish each moment to the full.
 Saying goodbye to this precious little girl for a week aches my heart.
 I might have brought one of her stuffed animals with me to cuddle with ????????????♀️ Ok yes, I’ll admit, I’m sure being sleep deprived and overworked this week isn’t exactly making me emotionally stable????
 But now I understand why parents don’t want to leave their littles when they are so young. ????
 I used to say, “Oh I won’t be like that… “ because I didn’t want having kids to “ground me” or hold me back from pursuing my dreams.
 LOL????
 I was so wrong….
 This little girl doesn’t hold me back or hinder me.
 She makes me shine brighter.
 She helps me become the mom, wife, friend, leader, writer, truth-sayer, and dreamer that God created me to be.
 Her tender heart inspires me, her fiery spirit brings me joy, her determination motivates me, her teachability humbles me, and her mere presence reminds me to always believe in the more that is within me through Christ.
 Today, Jeremy and I flew to NYC for the first leg of our book tour????
 And while I miss my baby already, I am so beyond grateful for this insane opportunity.
 Cue more tears…????
 Jeremy and I wrote a book together???? and now we have the privilege of meeting so many of you who have read (or will read) the pages that we earnestly labored and prayed over for years.
 We cannot wait to meet you!
 And yes, I will be carrying a tissue box with me everywhere and using this ???????????? emoji often. #ALoveLetterLife #EmberJean

-The couple would eventually marry in 2014 and welcome their first child together, Ember in 2017.
-Roloff recently revealed in an Instagram post that she was having difficulty breaking away from her baby girl to head out to promote her new book.
+The couple would eventually marry in 2014, and welcomed their first child together, Ember, in 2017.
+Audrey recently revealed in an Instagram post that she was having difficulty breaking away from her baby girl to head out to promote her new book.

 View this post on Instagram